acl0056/moment-log/README.md

 ## moment-log
 Logging with timestamps from moment

-Usage: Optionally, you may set the format string for moment.js.
-The default date format is `'MMM DD YY, hh:mm:ss[:]'`;
+Usage:
 ```
+// The default date format is `'MMM DD YY, hh:mm:ss[:]'`;
 var log = require('moment-log');
 log('it is about', ['time']);

 //  Outputs:
 //  Feb 24 15, 05:02:21: it is about [ 'time' ]

+// Optionally, you may set the format string for moment.js.
 log.format = 'MMM Do YYYY, h:mm:ss a[ -]';
 log('it is about', ['time']);